Mediterranean Mantis Facts

 Mediterranean Mantis Distribution, Habitat, and Ecology

 Fortunately, both for the Mediterranean Mantis itself, and those of us who appreciate Nature, the Arthropod possesses a comparatively extensive natural range.
-That range, has, however, been indirectly further extended, and significantly so, by the actions of man.
+That range, has, however, been indirectly extended even further, and quite significantly so, by the actions of human beings.

-The fascinating insect evolved originally as native to most of the continent of Europe.
+The fascinating insect evolved originally as indigenous to most of the continent of Europe.
 That area covers all of the southern portion of the continent, and extends to cover all but the most northerly sections.
-It does seem to be more common in the south, though.
+The marvelous fauna does seem to be more common in the south, though.

-The very name of the invertebrate stems from the portion of Europe in which the first studies of it occurred.
+In fact, the very name of the invertebrate stems from the precise portion of Europe in which the first studies of it occurred.
 That’s because those earliest endeavors to understand it took place in the region of the Mediterranean Sea.
-This include such locations as Greece and Italy.
+This include such beautiful locations as Greece and Italy.

-From there, however, man spread it to other parts of the world.
+From there, however, the activites of man served to spread it to other parts of the world.
 This includes portions of Asia, the Middle East, and the United States, in North America.
 In all areas, though, it’s highly versatile in its habitat choice.
 It appears wherever sufficient vegetation occurs.

-That holds true due to its nature.
-That’s because, like other mantises, it evolved as a pure carnivore.
-The beautiful Mediterranean Mantis typically feeds as a highly efficient ambush predator.
+This holds true due to its nature.
+That’s because, like other mantises around the world, it evolved as a pure carnivore.
+Like them, the beautiful Mediterranean Mantis typically feeds as a highly efficient ambush predator.
 It also consumes virtually any prey of small enough size for it to handle.

-Its own predators, meanwhile, are few.
-These mostly consist of various species of birds.
+Its own predators, meanwhile, are comparatively few.
+These threats mostly consist of various local species of birds.
 When threatened, though, it displays an evolved response.
 It faces the threat, rears up, and then raises and waves its forelegs threateningly.
-It also displays the large eyespots.
+It also then displays the large eyespots.

 Species Sharing Its Range

-Check out our other articles on 4 Magnificent French Geological Marvels, Wilson’s Bird-of-paradise, Carbet Falls, Indo-pacific humpback dolphin, African Tulip Tree, Mata mata
+Check out our other articles on 4 Magnificent French Geological Marvels, Wilson’s Bird-of-paradise, Carbet Falls, Indo-pacific humpback dolphin, African Tulip Tree, Pea Blue, Mata mata

 Leave a Reply